cwallwork/dolmenwood/content/Dolmenwood/Combat.md

 that could create an infinite chain of reactions.

 ### Damage
 HP represents the character's ability to avoid harm.
-While the character is at or above 0 HP, they have not be physically harmed.
+While the character is at or above 0 HP, they have not been physically injured.

 Once a character's HP have been depleted, any additional damage is done to their STR stat.
-Once the damage
+Any time a character takes damage to their STR stat, they must roll a STR save.
+If they succeed the save, they roll on the Light Wound table.
+If they fail the save, they roll on the Critical Wound table.

+If a character reaches 0 STR, they are dead.